 Missouri never implemented a state-wide eviction moratorium, though a number of counties did establish protections for renters.
 Filings fell early in the pandemic, but increased steadily over the course of 2020.

 Missouri is divided into 115 counties and county-equivalents.
-In each, we map the number of eviction filings over the last four weeks.
+In each, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.1 2

 On map, we also plot the location of the top 100 eviction hotspots in the county (see above).
 Hover over the circles to see more information about filings from these locations.3